E1Koskinen/Code_Sample/README.md

-# This is sample code with the functions that check MySQL database for coins to trade and sending messages to Telegram
+# This is sample code that checking MySQL database (every 50ms) for coins to trade and sending notifications to Telegram